History of the Marshall Cemetery

 Interesting Facts

-There are over 5100 people recorded as buried in the cemetery as of the end of December 2022.
+There are over 5,200 people recorded as buried in the cemetery as of the end of December 2025.
+Each has a story to tell.
+Here are some of them.

 Harriet Tucker (1819-1908) is credited as one of the founders of the Institute for the Blind at Faribault, Minnesota.
 In 1864, while riding in a stage with state Senator J.V.
 Daniels, Secretary of State David Blakeley, and eventual Lieutenant Governor Thomas Armstrong, she planted the idea of a school for the blind.
 With their help and by writing letters to other senators, the school became a reality two years later.
 At that time, she was elected by the trustees of the institution to be the first principal.
 Her monument is in Block 10, Lot 11, Grave 2.